 When it comes to organizing medical information, it’s important for cancer patients to be proactive.
 As you explore your treatment options, having easy access to health records will help make you a stronger self-advocate.
 You’ll have peace of mind and be more confident knowing you have all relevant medical information at your disposal.

-When a patient comes to Provision CARES Proton Therapy, they receive a binder like the one pictured below.
-Not only does it help answer your questions about proton therapy and Provision, it also provides a centralized system for gathering important information about your diagnosis, insurance, healthcare providers, medication, etc.
+It can help to use a binder as a centralized system for gathering important information about your diagnosis, insurance, healthcare providers, medication, etc.

 In this article, we’ll provide some tips to help you organize your medical information.
 We’ll take a look at the type of records you should gather, as well as a few different ways to store them all.